activecell/activecell-api/product/revenue_streams.md

 This will return `200 OK` if the update was a success, along with the current JSON representation of the stream in the response body.
 If the user does not have access to update the stream, you'll see `403 Forbidden`.
 See the **Get stream** endpoint for more info.

-Delete stream
+Delete revenue stream
 -------------

-* `DELETE /streams/27cc67093475061e3d95369d.json` will delete the stream specified and return `204 No Content` if that was successful.
+* `DELETE /revenue_streams/27cc67093475061e3d95369d.json` will delete the stream specified and return `204 No Content` if that was successful.
 If the user does not have access to delete the stream, you'll see `403 Forbidden`.

 Note: At least one revenue stream must exist for a company, so an attempt to delete the last remaining revenue stream will return `403 Forbidden` as well.